+- Two Liberal Arts core courses (6 credits)

+- Two Environmental Studies (ENVS) core courses (6 credits)

+- Two Northern Studies (NOST) core courses (6 credits)

+- Two lab-science electives (6 credits)

-- complete all core courses, including 2 Environmental Studies (ENVS) core courses (6 credits) and 2 Northern Studies (NOST) core courses (6 credits) - complete 6 Northern Studies (NOST) electives (18 credits) - complete 2 lab-science electives (6 credits) - complete 2 social-science electives (6 credits) - complete 6 courses (18 credits) at the 200 level or above - complete 4 open electives (12 credits) - complete at least 50% of the work at Yukon College - maintain a cumulative GPA of 2.0 (C average)
+- Two social-science electives (6 credits)

+- Six Northern Studies (NOST) electives (18 credits)

+- Four open electives (12 credits)

+NOTE: Students must complete six courses (18 credits) at the 200 level or above, undertake at least 50% of the work at Yukon College, and maintain a cumulative GPA of 2.0 (C average).

 NOTE: NOST core courses, ENVS cores courses and NOST electives may be used as open electives provided all other requirements have been met.
-Course selection should be done in consultation with a program advisor.
+Course selection should be done in consultation with a Program Advisor.

-NOTE: To concentrate lab sciences, students can take an additional two lab-science electives instead of the required two social-science electives.
+NOTE: To concentrate lab sciences, students can take an additional two lab-science electives instead of the required two socialscience electives.